 The times we went to restaurants?
 We had little money in the bank, but we lived like rich people.
 We economized in every possible compartment of every day life, but not on restaurants.
 At home I learned to cook nice dinners from scratch.
 Poverty stimulates creativity.
 You disagreed.
 And you were right.
 “Don’t think so much about what we spend, think about making more money.”

 We had fights over the water you used.
 The light you weren’t quick enough to switch off.
 And at the same time I was always buying you the food you liked.
 The quality cheese from the shop just round the corner.
 Sweets.
-Your kind of patatoe chips.
+Your kind of potatoe chips.
 Your kind of apples.
 Your kind of rice.

 You took care of me, mostly emotionally, which was a tough job, I took care of you materially, which felt like a tough job, and emotionally, which wasn’t that hard most of the time.
 Even though it could look like that to the outside world.
 You had a short fuse.
 It was easy to label you as hysterical, you will agree.
 But whatever, when we were together, just the two of us, we got along fine, more than fine, grandly.

 Especially the first two years you got into a lot of fights with people we met.
-Very empassioned discussion.
+Very empassioned discussions.
 Lots of drama.
 Quick-tempered.
 Violent.
-You hit me quite a few time.
-Like the time I kissed a girl in front of your eyes at a party, because you were sulking, because that one morning of all mornings I thought it was your turn to get a loaf of bread.
+You hit me quite a few times.
+Like the time I kissed a girl in front of your eyes at a party, because you were sulking, because that one morning of all mornings I thought it was finally your turn to get a loaf of bread.
 You smashed up our place a bit.
 Not because of the girl.
 Because of the loaf of bread.
 And you hit me then.
 Not that it hurt or anything.
 But it wasn’t respectful.
 I never yelled so loud as I yelled at you.
 And I probably never will.
 I’m not a violent man.
 Though you’ll say the evidence in my defence is inconclusive.

 Our relationship started with the lowest point in my psychology and the highest point in my physiology.
 I mean, I never looked better and I never felt so bad.
 The two facts are unrelated.
 Let’s not complicate things and keep it at that.
 I looked great, I felt bad.
 I thought you were from Morocco.
 Most people think you’re from India.
 But worse exists.
 You’re from Iran.
 You’ll forgive me that I’ve become prejudiced towards an entire nation.